Developing a comprehensive risk management strategy is essential to mitigating the supply chain issues you face today.

 Bring Your Sourcing Back Onshore

-For decades, many manufacturing companies have shifted their sourcing overseas because it was more financially advantageous.
-But now manufacturers who operated their sourcing operations overseas are discovering that it is better to move back onshore.
+For decades, many hardware tech startups have shifted their sourcing overseas because it was more financially advantageous.
+Now, companies that operated their sourcing operations offshore are discovering that it is better to move back onshore.
 Some of the most significant benefits include the following:

-- Greater Reliability: Moving sourcing and manufacturing to local options can decrease the effects of political instability, unstable international economies, and tariffs.
+- Greater Reliability: Moving sourcing and manufacturing to local options can decrease the effects of political instability, unstable international economies, and tariff impacts.
 With the CHIPS Act bringing more North American fab houses online, onshoring parts sourcing will become more feasible in the coming years.

 - Improved Relationships: Because your operations are closer to your business, it is easier to establish a relationship with your sourcing and manufacturing partners.
 The ability to communicate effectively is enhanced when you share a common language, culture, and geography.
 In turn, this can result in better relationships.
 The more solid your relationship with your partner is, the more likely they are to go the extra mile to help you.